hdShang/arxiv-daily/docs/cs-RO/2025-08-25/papers/250818397v2-mining-the-long-tail-a-comparative-study-of-data-centric-criticality.md

 ---
 layout: default
-title: Mining the Long Tail: A Comparative Study of Data-Centric Criticality Metrics for Robust Offline Reinforcement Learning in Autonomous Motion Planning
+title: "Mining the Long Tail: A Comparative Study of Data-Centric Criticality Metrics for Robust Offline Reinforcement Learning in Autonomous Motion Planning"
 ---

 # Mining the Long Tail: A Comparative Study of Data-Centric Criticality Metrics for Robust Offline Reinforcement Learning in Autonomous Motion Planning